Im-Nitoo/log_server/README.md

 # Keylogger Log Server

 ## Overview
 This Flask-based log server receives and stores logs from the Windows-based keylogger (keylogger.c).
-It supports local operation (e.g., http://127.0.0.1:5000 or http://192.168.1.3:5000), SMTP email transmission, or remote server deployment for receiving logs.
+It supports local operation (e.g., [http://<your-server-ip>:5000}), SMTP email transmission, or remote server deployment for receiving logs.
 The server is designed for educational and ethical auditing purposes in controlled environments with explicit permission.

 ## Features